-By far, the most powerful function of the Amazon Best Sellers Rank–other than just giving you some awesome bragging rights–is using the value to predict how often a product sells on Amazon.
+By far, the most powerful function of the Amazon Best Sellers Rank — other than bragging rights — is using the value to predict how often a product sells on Amazon.

-Consider this: say we have a product that has a BSR of #1699.
-And we know from our checking our own sales that a BSR of #1,699 translates to roughly 810 sales per month so long as our Best Sellers Rank stays roughly around that same value.
+Consider this: Let’s say we have a product that has a BSR of #1699.
+We know from our checking our own sales that a BSR of #1,699 translates to roughly 810 sales per month, as long as our Best Sellers Rank stays roughly around that same value.

 But just a month ago, our average BSR was #3,000 for about 30 days and we only did 510 sales that month.